 However, when under control of a Strata Manager, the treasurer and secretary still need to liaise closely with that Strata Manager, approve those things that require approval and follow-up or instigate those tasks that have been or will be actioned by the Strata Manager.

-Remember- if your scheme is self-managed you'll have to do it all - from producing & distributing the levy notices to collecting the levies, from producing and sending out agendas and minutes to handling disputes, from looking after all the accounts and records to keeping up with the legislation and compliance requirements - and more.
+Remember- if your scheme is self-managed you'll have to do it all - from producing & distributing the levy notices to collecting the levies, from producing and sending out notices, agendas and minutes of any meetings to handling disputes, from looking after all the accounts and records to keeping up with the legislation and compliance requirements - and much more.

 To see exactly what needs to be done by the self-manager read the Strata Management information page.

 Again, the NSW Strata Schemes Management Act 2015 has a section called: Section 13 - Functions that may only be delegated to member of Strata Committee.
 Phew, what a mouthful that was...but it contains things you need to be mindful of regarding delegation of duties and legal advice conditions.

 And the NSW Strata Schemes Management Regulation 2016 also has a section called: Regulation 4 - Functions that may only be delegated to strata committee member that adds a little to the section in the Act.
 You should read both...

 Then there's when tasks are delegated to the Strata Manager - There's a section in the NSW Strata Schemes Management Act 2015 called: Section 54 - Functions of officers and SC may be given to strata managing agent